twilio/wireless-portable-fax/server/README.md

 6. Save the file

 > Need help creating these Functions and Sync Service Sid?
 Follow the steps in the [runtime directory](../runtime).

-#### How to update Node.JS on a Raspberry Pi
-Node.JS comes preinstalled with the Raspbian operating system.
-In this section you will update Node.JS to the latest version.

-#### Update Node.JS
-Follow the next steps in a Terminal.

-1. Type `sudo apt update` to make sure apt is up to date
-2. Type `curl -sL https://deb.nodesource.com/setup_9.x | sudo -E bash -`
-3. Type `sudo apt install -y nodejs`

-> Want to learn more about configuring the Raspbian operating system?
-[Visit this guide](http://thisdavej.com/beginners-guide-to-installing-node-js-on-a-raspberry-pi/) for first time configuration of the Raspbian operating system.

 #### Install the modules
 Follow the next steps in a Terminal.